Anne Queffélec

 Following his Rachmaninov cycle, Nikolaï Lugansky returns to the world of Romanticism.

-The Sokolov ritual: a programme unveiled at the last minute and six encores.
+The Sokolov ritual: a programme unveiled at the last minute (Bach, Chopin and Schumann) and six encores.
 Unchanging and grandiose.

 Nobuyuki Tsujii, a rising star on international concert stages, with Chopin, Debussy and Rachmaninov.